 Leading Stoker Charles Deville serving on H.M.S.
-Exmouth, is reported to have accidentally drowned in Sheerness harbour while returning to his ship from leave on 16 Feb.
+Exmouth, reported to have accidentally drowned in Sheerness harbour when he fell from the picket boat when returning to his ship from leave with some other shipmates on 16 Feb.
 He is buried at Woodlands Cemetery in Gillingham.

 Sydney Cock, Alfred Curzon, Arthur Crispin, Reginald Clarke, Sydney Downing, George Fedrick, Richard Gilley, Reginald Kingsland, Arthur Thomas V Manley, Clement Ryder, Leslie Wills.

 Arthur Trowbridge Horton, 2nd Devons, was mortally wounded on 11 Mar at the battle of Neuve Chapelle, part of the Allied offensive in the Artois region of France.
 He died the next day in Boulogne Hospital.
 He is buried in Boulogne Eastern Cemetery, Pas de Calais, France.

 Charles Couch, Cephas Henry Hurrell, Richard Samuel Phillips, Reginald Frank Roper, Reginald Tancock, Wilfred Freeman, Charles Horton, William Vine, Cecil George Anstiss, Harold Stockman, George Marshall, Ernest Littlejohn, James Frederick Ryder, William Hallams, George William Climpson, Francis Billington, Samuel Churchward.

 Private William Northcott serving with the 2nd Devons died on 25 May.
 He was buried in Rue-Petillon, Fleurbaix in northern France.